wenogk/comic-strip/README.md

 - Reflection/Evaluation: We are very happy about this project and its accessibility by making it in difference languages.
 We would have liked to make it more responsive for smartphone devices.

-(not this is Pam talking: I appreciate a lot our team effort because we use as an advantage our better skills but that do not comparmentalized our roles in making the project.
+(note: this is Pam talking, I appreciate a lot our team effort because we use as an advantage our better skills but that do not comparmentalized our roles in making the project.
 Thank you, guys!
 I am veryyyyy happy!!!!)